Bluehost vs SiteGround for WordPress 2026: Which Host Actually Wins?

 - Bloggers and small informational sites with modest traffic (think under 20,000 monthly visitors)

-- Anyone where the lowest possible initial cost is the deciding factor
+- Anyone where the lowest possible initial cost matters most

 Pricing Summary